will-chung/will-chung.github.io/index.md

 ### About Me

 I decided to major in Computer Science because it is the field where I see the most opportunities and potential for me to make a difference.
 Considering the power and prevalence of computational applications today, the possibilities for beneficial change and advancement are truly limitless.
 I am minoring in Mathematics because, among other things, the critical-thinking skills it teaches me are invaluable (not to mention its close relation to computer science).
 I also find both subjects to be endlessly fascinating, and I want to one day apply the knowledge I am learning now, and which I will continue to learn, to be a computer scientist solving the problems of today and tomorrow.
-It is still very early on in my journey, however, so until that day comes, I will devote myself to doing my best to achieve it.
+It is still very early on in my journey, however, so until that day comes, I will devote myself to simply doing my best.

 In the words of Seneca: